vtex-apps/vtex-ads/docs/public/EN.md

 ---

-`newtail-media-search`
+`vtex-ads-sponsored-brands`

-This component should always be called within the search provider.
-It checks the search results, gathers the SKUs, and queries the Newtail ad server to identify which are sponsored.
-After obtaining the results, a tag indicating sponsorship is added to the corresponding item.
+This component renders sponsored brand ads on the screen.
+It takes the page context and queries the ad server to check for available sponsored brand ads.

 #### Properties via block `isLayout: true`